Morley Memorial Primary School

 SEN teacher: Melissa Ward

-HLTA: Laura Greene
+HLTA: Laura Edgeworth

-Governors with responsibility for SEN: Ruth Kershner and Hilary Toulmin
+Governors with responsibility for SEN: Hilary Toulman

 The school works, wherever possible, in partnership with parents to ensure a collaborative approach to meeting pupils’ needs.
-For further information on any aspect of our provision for children with SEN including complaints about SEND provision in our school , please contact Beth McGreer Assistant Head for Inclusion via the school office.
+For further information on any aspect of our provision for children with SEN including complaints about SEND provision in our school , please contact Beth McGreer, Assistant Head for Inclusion via the school office.
 All complaints are taken seriously and are heard through the school’s complaints policy and procedure.